 Let me start off by saying I know nothing about fashion, how to sew and am terrible at putting outfits together.
 My oldest daughter is very interested in fashion so I began by searching on the internet.
 I started with Pinterest and Google which are great places to begin finding information.
 Sadly there is not a lot of information about homeschool fashion classes so I compiled a list through my research.
 Please share if you know of others that I haven’t listed.

 Unschool Tools We Use and Love

-We’ve been traveling full-time since 2010 and have purchased a lot of tools that has stood the test of time and continues to help us keep learning.
+We’ve been traveling full-time since 2010 and have purchased a lot of tools that have stood the test of time and continue to help us keep learning.
 We’ve handpicked each one of the items listed and never recommend anything we don’t personally use and love.
 These links are affiliate links from Amazon and other awesome companies (always noted).
-An affiliate link simply means that if you click-through and buy (costs you nothing extra) we get a few pennies too.
+An affiliate link simply means that if you click through and buy (costs you nothing extra) we get a few pennies too.
 If you enjoy what we do here, shopping through these links is a great way to help keep us creating and sharing.

 Fashion Classes and Software

 If you have a daughter that is 7-13 years old and 2nd – 8th grade, Fashion Design 1 is the perfect design class.
 My oldest daughter has used this program for over a year.
 She loves funny videos and has learned so much about fashion.
 She is learning how to create a fashion collection, pick a theme, define her ideal customer, and execute digital illustrations.
 By the end of class, she will be able to send in her patterns and fabric patterns to recreate her portfolio.